w3c/wcag3/guidelines/groups/images-and-media/audio-descriptions/audio-descriptions-usability-testing.md

 * Date of assertion (if different from the date of the conformance claim).

 ::assertion-recommended
-* Scope
+* Scope.
-* Types of disabilities each user had
+* Types of disabilities each user had.
-* Number of users (for each type of disability)
+* Number of users (for each type of disability).
-* Date of testing
+* Date of testing.
 * Identified issues and details of solutions applied.

 :::example